Mawgan-in-Meneage: History

 The name of the manor was given as "scanctus [sic] mawgan" after the dedication of the church, in the Domesday Book.

-The parish church is dedicated to St Mauganus, a Welshman, and he is also honoured at Mawgan in Pydar and in Wales and Brittany.
-The church is a Grade I Listed building and its surviving fabric dates from the 13th century onwards.
+The parish church is dedicated to St Mauganus, a Welshman, who is also honoured at Mawgan-in-Pydar and in Wales and Brittany.
+The church is a Grade I listed building and its surviving fabric dates from the 13th century onwards.
 Of the earliest date is the font and the south wall.
-The granite west tower is 15th century perpendicular gothic, and the waggon roof also dates from that century.
+The granite west tower is 15th-century perpendicular gothic, and the waggon roof also dates from that century.

-The church was described in the Cornishman newspaper as "an old and dilapidated structure" following a storm, when the porch and the south aisle lost much of their roofing on 29 April 1882.
+The church was described in The Cornishman newspaper as "an old and dilapidated structure" following a storm, when the porch and the south aisle lost much of their roofing on 29 April 1882.
 Subsequently the church was restored, with unusual sensitivity for the period, by E H Sedding in 1894.

-Other than the font, the church also contains a 14th century sepulchre to the Carminow Family and the mausoleum of Richard Vyvyan 1st Baronet (d.1665).
+Other than the font, the church also contains a 14th-century sepulchre to the Carminow family and the mausoleum of Sir Richard Vyvyan, 1st Baronet (d.1665).